Project name: Kerinci Seblat Sumatran Tiger Protection Project 2000 – 2020

 Location: Kerinci Seblat National Park, Sumatra, Indonesia

-Objective 3: Conduct law enforcement, in the course of TPCU patrols within the national park’s jurisdiction and partner with other government agencies to support wildlife crime law enforcement outside the national park.
-Following law enforcement actions, support and advance the legal process through to an appropriate judgment that offers a substantial deterrent to other wildlife criminals so further disrupting IWT networks.
+Objective 3: Conduct law enforcement appropriate to the offence within the national park in the course of TPCU patrols and partner with other government agencies, primarily Indonesia National Police, where outside the national park’s jurisdiction.
+Support post law enforcement Case development and the subsequent legal process through facilitating Expert Witnesses with the purpose of securing an appropriate legal judgment that offers a substantial deterrent to others and, through targeted law enforcement actions further reduce threat to tiger across the landscape and more widely through disrupting IWT networks.

 Background: Launched in May 2000, the Kerinci Seblat Tiger Protection Project is an on-going project is collaboration between Kerinci Seblat National Park (KSNP) and Fauna & Flora International (FFI).